An introduction to the Solid State Relay

 A5: Capacitive loads are leading (current leads voltage).
 In the DC circuits, capacitive loads prevent current from flowing, but can store energy.
 In the AC circuits, the current phase leads the voltage phase (compared to the power supply), and the phase can lead a quarter cycle (or 90 degrees) at the maximum.

 A6: Device with a capacitor, such as a compensation capacitor.
 And power control devices such as switching power supplies, IT equipment and etc.

-1) For inductive and capacitive loads, a solid-state relay with a higher dv/dt is recommended, if there is a biggish dv/dt (voltage exponential rise rate) applied to the relay’s output terminal during the AC solid state relay turning on/off.
+1) For inductive and capacitive loads, a Solid State Relay with a high dv/dt is recommended, if there is a biggish dv/dt (voltage exponential rise rate) applied to the relay’s output terminal during the AC Solid State Relay turning on/off.

 2) For AC resistive loads and most AC inductive loads, zero-crossing relays are available to extend the life of load and relay, and reduce their own RF interference.

 3) As a phase output controller, a random type Solid State Relay should be used.

 * Power Factor: